The Sides Of The Dna Ladder Are Made Of What

 Decoding the DNA Ladder: What Makes Up the Sides?

 The structure of DNA, often described as a twisted ladder or double helix, is fundamental to life itself.
-Understanding its components is key to grasping the mechanisms of heredity, genetic information storage, and the processes that drive evolution.
-This article delves into the detailed composition of the DNA ladder, specifically focusing on what constitutes its sides, exploring the chemical bonds involved, and highlighting the crucial roles these components play in DNA's overall function.
-We'll also touch upon some frequently asked questions about DNA structure.
+On top of that, understanding its components is key to grasping the mechanisms of heredity, genetic information storage, and the processes that drive evolution.
+This article gets into the detailed composition of the DNA ladder, specifically focusing on what constitutes its sides, exploring the chemical bonds involved, and highlighting the crucial roles these components play in DNA's overall function.
+We'll also touch upon some frequently asked questions about DNA structure Practical, not theoretical..

 Introduction: The Iconic Double Helix